Elhebert/v-trumbowyg/README.md

 > This has been tested only with the vue-template/webpack.

+First install the different packages: `npm i -S node-sass sass-loader expose-loader jquery trumbowyg`.

 In the main js file, you need to expose **jQuery** using the expose-loader, otherwise, **trumbowyg** won't be able to use jQuery.
 To do so, simply add `import 'expose?$!expose?jQuery!jquery'` on top your js entry file.

+Then simply copy the *Trumbowyg.vue* file into your VueJS application.

+PS: A better (simpler) installation process should be possible.
+But for the moment, this is the best I can do.

 ```
 <template>